 Questions should be referred to the Dean of Student Life Office, 250 Memorial Union.

-2. General Behavior Code

-2.1 General Student Responsibilities
+II.
+Community Expectations2.1 General Student Responsibilities

-Every NDSU student has the responsibility to observe and help maintain a code of personal behavior and social relationships, at all times, on and off campus, that will positively contribute to the educational effectiveness of the university and the student’s own personal growth.
-To this end, all students are expected to observe the university standards published in this code and those outlined in any other university policies, procedures, contracts or license contracts published elsewhere.
+aAll students are expected to observe the university standards published in this code and those outlined in any other university policies, procedures, contracts or license contracts published elsewhere.
 In addition, students are expected to observe the laws of the community, the state, the nation and relevant jurisdictions when touring and/or studying abroad.

 2.2 Persons Covered Under This Code

-For the purpose of this document, “student” is defined as any individual who has been admitted to the university, was previously enrolled in the university, uses university resources for purposes related to the university’s educational mission, including, but not limited to, performing research and taking classes.
+For the purpose of this document, “student” is defined as any individual who has been admitted to the university, was previously enrolled in the university, and/or uses university resources for purposes related to the university’s educational mission, including, but not limited to, performing research and taking classes.
 Visitors attending an on-campus event also may be covered under this code.
-Students no longer enrolled in the university may be held accountable under this code for those offenses committed after they were admitted and before they left the university.
-Student organizations are held to the same behavioral standards that apply to individual students.
+Students no longer enrolled in the university may be held accountable under this code for those violations committed after they were admitted and before they left the university.
+Student organizations are held to the same conduct standards that apply to individual students.

-2.3 On Campus Living Requirement

-All first-year students are required to live on campus.
-For more information, contact the Department of Residence Life.

-2.4 Official University Communication
+2.3 Official University Communication

-To facilitate correspondence between the student and the university, NDSU will first use the student’s email address as provided by the university.
+NDSU will use the student’s email address as provided by the university.
 This address is considered the official form of communication for all purposes (see NDSU Policy 609).
-If correspondence is unsuccessful, NDSU will attempt to use alternate email addresses in university records, and as a last resort, will use local and other U.S. mail addresses on file with NDSU.
 It is the student’s responsibility to maintain the accuracy of all personal data.
-Failure to receive important university communications due to out-of-date personal information will not relieve the student of any university obligations.
-It is required that students continue to monitor the university provided email account at all times and it is recommended that students forward U.S. mail during extended university breaks.

-2.5 Personal Inappropriate Behavior Not on University Property
+2.4 Prohibited Conduct Not on University Property

-General Information.
-The university may discipline a student for acts of personal inappropriate behavior committed outside of university property if the acts:
+The university may discipline a student for acts of prohibited conduct committed outside of university property.

-a) Occur during the course of or in conjunction with university activities that are being conducted off the university campus;

-b) Relate to the safety and security of the university community and its members, integrity of the educational process, or interests of the university; or

-c) Relate to previous conflicts between the student and university behavioral standards.

-For example, the university routinely processes police reports provided to the university when the subject of such reports involves illegal or abusive use of alcohol and/or other drugs, loud/noisy party disturbances, violence or other serious crimes.
-When law enforcement agencies report such activities to NDSU that involve students, the university may pursue charges under this code against all NDSU students identified on such reports.
+When law enforcement and other agencies furnish reportsthat involve students, the university may pursue charges under this code against all NDSU students identified on such reports.
+Off campus conduct addressed may include, but is not limited to the following: illegal or abusive use of alcohol and/or other drugs, loud/noisy party disturbances, assault and/or acts of violence,sexual misconduct, deception and/or misrepresentation, property violations, harassment, and hazing.